✥ ✥ ✥

 You want to best organize work to optimize the product’s value (Return on Investment, Net Present Value, etc.; see Value and ROI).
 Scrum focuses a lot on how to organize work, and it’s obvious that “doing things right” contributes to solid value.
 However, Value and ROI may relate even more strongly to stakeholders and to “doing the right thing.”

 A PBI should have a name or other designation that helps relevant stakeholders crisply recall what the deliverable encompasses.
-A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements between the Product Owner and Developers, that they should write down to help them together remember.
-A good PBI has development estimates provided by the Development Team which is to implement it, as well as notes about its contribution to value.
+A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements between the Product Owner and Developers—the things they should write down to help them together remember.
+A good PBI has development estimates provided by the Development Team that will implement it, as well as notes about the PBI’s contribution to value.

 ✥ ✥ ✥